EsotericSquishyy/ergo/README.md

 If you wish to state a result without giving a proof, you can leave proof as an empty content block `[]`.

-All of these environments (regardless of type) share a set of (optional) keyword arguments including `width` (default: `100%`) and `height` (default: `auto`) along with several other settings listed below.
+All of these environments (regardless of type) share a set of (optional) keyword arguments, including `width` (default: `100%`) and `height` (default: `auto`), along with several other settings listed below.

 Also, the `problem` environment includes an automatic counter if no title is passed in, which can be helpful when working on homework assignments.

-> If these environments aren't enough `ergo-solution` and `ergo-statement` are used to define all of these presets in `src/presets.typ` and are exposed functions so you can define your own presets.
+> If these environments aren't enough, `ergo-solution` and `ergo-statement` are used to define all of these presets in `src/presets.typ`, and are exposed functions, so you can define your own presets.
 >
-> Note you will have to define a colors for these new environments which is details below in the **Custom Color Schemes** section.
+> Note that you will have to define colors for these new environments, which is detailed below in the **Custom Color Schemes** section.

 ### Themes and Colors